TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

    Click the checkbox to accept the licence, then click on **Next** to proceed.

-4. A dialogue will then appear showing where on your computer the KookaSuite programs will be installed.
+1. A dialogue will then appear showing where on your computer the KookaSuite programs will be installed.

-   Usually the default location of ``C:\Program Files\Kookaberry\KookaSuite`` is fine, but your or your system administrator may wish to put them elsewhere.
+   Usually the default location of ``C:\Program Files\Kookaberry\KookaSuite`` is fine, but you or your system administrator may wish to put them elsewhere.
 If so, click on **Change** and select the prefered location using the file explorer dialogue which will open.

 .. figure:: images/win-install-3.png
    :width: 400